 \subsection{Methodological limitations}

-The TfE API and data availability presented several challenges.
-Stops and live vehicle location data are available but lack attributes such as vehicle delays, stop congestion or service disruptions.
-This restricts the ability to analyse live accessibility barriers, whereas a more granular version with information on stop accessibility, service updates and service delays was previously offered.
-This live data became unavailable in February 2025 due to maintenance and has, at the time of writing, not been restored, impacting the ability of the research community to fully explore the transportation system.
+The TfE API and data availability present several challenges.
+Stops and live vehicle locations are available but lack attributes such as vehicle delays, stop congestion or service disruptions.
+This restricts the ability to analyse live accessibility barriers; a more granular version was previously offered.
+Live data became unavailable in February 2025 due to maintenance and has, at the time of writing, not been restored, impacting the ability of the research community to fully explore the transportation system.

-Moreover, a Freedom of Information request under the Freedom of Information (Scotland) Act 2002\footnote{\url{https://www.legislation.gov.uk/asp/2002/13/contents}} to the City of Edinburgh Council has been answered with the clarification that accessibility data for the public transport system is not stored and, as such, remains unavailable retroactively for research.
-As a result, the level of inclusivity cannot be assessed, further complicating the analysis of vulnerable groups for policy analysis, and it is uncertain whether the council consistently achieves an adequate standard in providing accessible services.
+Moreover, a Freedom of Information request under the Freedom of Information (Scotland) Act 2002\footnote{\url{https://www.legislation.gov.uk/asp/2002/13/contents}} to the City of Edinburgh Council prompted the clarification that accessibility data is not stored and, as such, remains unavailable retroactively for research.
+Consequently, the level of inclusivity cannot be assessed, further complicating the analysis of vulnerable groups; it is uncertain whether the council consistently achieves adequate service accessibility.
 At the time of writing, the TfE API has also stopped providing any accessibility information, real-time or otherwise, which exacerbates this challenge.

-For our quantitative data collection, the chosen observation period also clashed with the northbound North Bridge closure in Edinburgh, introducing some abnormal service patterns.
-Although disruptions reflect realistic variability, these may not fully represent Edinburgh's transport efficiency and accessibility.
-Recruiting participants is also challenging in this area of research due to the sensitive nature of interacting with vulnerable persons willing to participate \citep{Ellard2015}.
+For our quantitative data collection, although disruptions reflect realistic variability, the observation period clashes with the northbound North Bridge closure, introducing some abnormal service patterns.
+Recruiting participants is also challenging due to the sensitive nature of interacting with vulnerable persons willing to participate \citep{Ellard2015}.